interwebLT/docs/source/includes/_authentication.html.md

 `Authorization: Basic eW91cmVtYWlsOnRoaXNpc3lvdXJBUElLZXk=`

 In this example, if we decode the string we'll receive `youremail:thisisyourAPIKey` which when split would mean that the email provided is `youremail` and the API key is `thisisyourAPIKey`.

+<aside class="alert">A useragent must be set.
+We recommend you set it to be something such as <code>Yourusername - website-using-api.com</code></aside>